GoogleCloudPlatform/click-to-deploy/triggers/README.md

     *   `[PROJECT_ID]` is the GCP project ID of the project where the trigger will be exported.

-## Get details about an existing trigger
+## Get the details of an existing trigger

 *   Run the following command to get details of an existing trigger: